allenlin90/programmingLearning/php/phpProgrammingLanguageTutorial_Youtube/README.md

     ```

 # For Loops
 1. `for` loop in PHP works exactly the same as that in JavaScript.
+We can declare a counter, set the condition, and operations ot the counter.
     ```php
     for($i = 1; $i <= 5; $i++) {
         echo "$i <br>";